sundarsau/lara_multiple_db/README.md

 # How To Use
 1) Create a MySQL database from which you want to extract data.
 For this example, I used "db_old" as my source database.
 2) Create a table in the above database and populate some test data in it.
 For this project I used "customers" table.
 So this will be my source table.
-3) Above tow steps are done outside my Laravel project
+3) Above two steps are done outside my Laravel project
-4) Download the repository from https://github.com/sundarsau/lara_multiple_db
+4) Now, download the repository from https://github.com/sundarsau/lara_multiple_db
 6) Extract it into a folder
 5) Create a Database in MySQL for this Laravel project.
 This will be the destination database.
 I called this as "db_new".
 6) Open app/config/database.php, just verify that connection "mysql_2" is defined.
 There are two mysql connections, one is default 'mysql' and other is 'mysql_2'.